 The leverage ratio measures the ratio between regulatory capital and the unweighted total of all on-balance sheet and off-balance sheet asset items including derivatives.
-Currently, banks must disclose the leverage ratio and report it to the supervisory authorities as an indicator for monitoring purposes.
-From 28 June 2021, institutions must comply with a mandatory minimum leverage ratio of 3.0% under CRR II, which came into force on 28 June 2019.
+Currently, banks must disclose the leverage ratio and report it to the supervisory

 More detailed information on the structure and adequacy of Helaba's regulatory own funds, together with a reconciliation to the own funds in the IFRS consolidated statement of financial position, has been published in the Helaba Group's disclosure report in accordance with section 26a KWG (offenlegung.helaba.de).